 Oklahoma has long been an “open-carry” state, allowing most adults to carry guns openly, without a permit, as long as they have a legitimate purpose and aren’t violating other laws.
-In 2019, the state became even more gun friendly by passing a law to eliminate the license requirement for carrying concealed handguns.
+The state became even more gun friendly in 2019 by eliminating the license requirement for carrying concealed handguns.
 But not everyone is allowed to carry guns in the state, and firearms are still restricted in some locations.
 This article summarizes the state’s laws on carrying guns in public.

 The Oklahoma Constitution guarantees citizens the right to bear arms to defend themselves or their property.
 But it’s a felony (punishable by up to two years in prison and/or a fine of up to $5,000) to carry a gun or any other deadly weapon with the intention of hurting someone else illegally (Okla.
 Const., art.
 II, § 26; Okla.
 Stat. tit.
 21, § 1278 (2019).)
 The state also restricts carrying guns under certain circumstances and in certain locations, including schools and bars.